robtweed/mg-showcase/README.md

 Each container also includes:

 - a pre-installed copy of the NGINX web server;
+- a pre-installed copy of Redis (to allow performance comparisons);
 - a number of useful Linux packages:

   - curl